kescull/immunopeptidogenomics/README.md

-x_origins_rna.csv|file of peptide sequences with possible transcripts, and for each transcript, coordinates and metadata x_origins_prot.csv|file of only the input peptide sequences which might have a conventional source from the (-d) protein database, with protein details x_origins_discard.txt|file of sequences found neither in the translated transcriptomes nor the protein database, hence artificial sequences to be discarded
+x_origins_rna.csv|file of peptide sequences with possible transcripts, and for each transcript, coordinates and metadata x_origins_prot.csv|file of only the input peptide sequences which might have a conventional source from the (-d) protein database, with protein details x_origins_discard.txt|file of sequences found neither in the translated transcriptomes nor the protein database, hence artificial sequences to be discarded x_origins_unconventional.txt|file of sequences found only in the translated transcriptome, hence unconventional sequences

 where x is the title of the peptide list input file